A Dipolar Chiral Spin Liquid on the Breathed Kagome Lattice: Dipolar Spins in a breathed Kagome Lattice

+Reframing of the original spin-1/2 system into $\vec{s}$ and $\vec{\eta}$ degrees of freedom offers two key advantages: (i) it provides a more effective basis that improves the convergence of iDMRG calculations, and (ii) it offers a new language to probe the mechanism that stabilizes the CSL.

-Having carefully computed the relevant degrees of freedom, we now turn to defining their effective interactions, $H_{\eff}$.
+To directly compute the correlated ground state in the $\vec{s}$ and $\vec{\eta}$ basis, we must first calculate their effective interactions, $H_{\eff}$.
 We start by recognizing which terms are not allowed by symmetry: the combination of U(1) spin conservation and $\mathbb{Z}_2$ spin flip symmetry preclude any single spin $s^\alpha_\blacktriangle$ terms, while time reversal symmetry also precludes any individual $\eta^z_\blacktriangle$~\cite{SM}.
 More broadly, because time reversal flips both $\vec{s}$ and $\eta^z$, any interactions must have an even number of such terms.
 By contrast, single- and two-body $\eta^{x/y}_\blacktriangle$ terms are not constrained by the onsite symmetries, but rather the lattice symmetries.
 Interactions between different pairs of sites are related by the rotation and mirror symmetries that define the $C_{3v}$ symmetry group~\cite{SM}.
-While these considerations help constrain the different allowed terms, their overall strength remains undetermined.
-To quantitatively calculate $H_{\text{eff}}$, we need to translate the original spin-spin interactions into triangle-triangle interactions of the effective degrees of freedom.

 To zero-th order, $H_{\text{eff}}$ is simply given by the projection $\hat{P}$ of the full system Hamiltonian to the low-energy subspace, $H^{(0)}_{\eff} = \hat{P} H \hat{P}$.
-We find that $H^{(0)}_\eff$ is insufficient to capture the phase diagram of our model.
-To include higher-order corrections arising from the eliminated states, we perform a Schrieffer–Wolff transformation~\cite{SM} to obtain an order-by-order perturbative effective Hamiltonian $H_\eff = H^{(0)}_{\eff} + H^{(1)}_{\eff}+\ldots$:
+Crucially, we find that $H^{(0)}_\eff$ is insufficient to capture the phase diagram of our model as it contains only a small subset of all possible terms.
+Higher-order corrections arise from virtual processes that are mediated by the eliminated states; using a Schrieffer–Wolff transformation~\cite{SM} we obtain an order-by-order perturbative effective Hamiltonian $H_\eff = H^{(0)}_{\eff} + H^{(1)}_{\eff}+\ldots$:

 where $f_\alpha(\vec{\eta}_{\blacktriangle_i}, \vec{\eta}_{\blacktriangle_j})$ are different functions of the chirality interaction terms between triangles~\cite{SM}.